Abdominal Pain Treatment Specialist in Alexandria, and Ruther Glen VA

-At PACS Urgent Care, our doctors can assess your abdominal pain, no matter how mild or severe, to determine the best course of treatment!
-For more information, call us today or simply visit us.
+At PACS Urgent Care, our doctors can assess your abdominal pain, no matter how mild or severe, to determine the best course of treatment.
+Abdominal pain can be caused by many factors including diarrhea, appendicitis, food poisoning, acid reflux, menstruation, and urine infection.
+For more information, contact us today or simply visit us.
 We have convenient locations to serve you in Alexandria VA, and Ruther Glen VA!

 Table of Contents:

 Abdominal pain can range from temporary discomfort to a life-threatening illness or infection.
 With that in mind, it can be challenging to know whether you are overreacting or underreacting when you experience abdominal pain.

 While we all experience a stomach-ache from time to time due to overeating or something disagreeable that we ate, there are times when abdominal pain is cause for concern and calls for expert medical attention.
 As such, some signs that abdominal pain is a sign of something concerning include the following:

 • Diarrhea that lasts for more than five days

 • Fever higher than 100 degrees or one that lasts three days or more

 • Significant loss of appetite